The protocol for

 As millions of robots are manufactured and deployed—from warehouse arms to delivery bots to humanoids—there is no standard way to:

-- Address a robot uniquely and globally
+- Target Address a robot uniquely and globally

-- Coordinate fleets and swarms across manufacturers
+- Swarm Coordinate fleets and swarms across manufacturers

-- Ensure safety when networks fail or control transfers
+- Safety Ensure safety when networks fail

 RCAN is an open protocol specification designed to solve these problems with a federated, offline-resilient architecture.